ahlamahme/Interview_detection_project/README.md

-# Interview_detection_project
-This is our graduation project of faculty of engineering Ain shams

 # Chatbot Deployment with Flask and JavaScript

 In this tutorial we deploy the chatbot I created in [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.